The Outer Limits (1995 TV series)

-The Outer Limits is a television series that originally aired on Showtime, Syfy, and in syndication between 1995 & 2002.
+The Outer Limits is a science fiction anthology television series that originally aired between 1995 and 2002 on Showtime, Syfy, Channel 7 and in syndication.
 The series is a revival of the original The Outer Limits series that aired from 1963 to 1965.

 The Outer Limits is an anthology of distinct story episodes, sometimes with a plot twist at the end.
 The revival series maintained an anthology format but occasionally featured recurring story arcs that were then tied together during season-finale clip shows.

 History

 After an attempt to bring back The Outer Limits during the early 1980s, it was finally relaunched in 1995.
-The success of television speculative fiction such as Star Trek: The Next Generation, The X-Files, and anthology shows such as Tales from the Crypt convinced rights holder Metro-Goldwyn-Mayer to revive The Outer Limits.
-A deal was made with Trilogy Productions, the company behind such cinema hits as Backdraft & Robin Hood: Prince of Thieves.
-The show would run on the pay-TV channel Showtime (Trilogy, a Los Angeles & Canada-based company, is credited with creating the 1995 series).
+The success of television speculative fiction such as Star Trek: The Next Generation and The X-Files and anthology shows such as Tales from the Crypt convinced rights holder Metro-Goldwyn-Mayer to revive The Outer Limits.
+A deal was made with Trilogy Productions, the company behind such cinema hits as Backdraft and Robin Hood: Prince of Thieves.
+The show would run on the pay-TV channel Showtime (Trilogy, a Los Angeles and Canada-based company, is credited with creating the 1995 series).

-The episodes appeared in syndication the following season (the same arrangement as MGM/Showtime series Stargate SG-1 & Poltergeist: The Legacy).
-It continued on Showtime until 2001, when Sci-Fi quietly took over production for the seventh & final season.
+The episodes appeared in syndication the following season (the same arrangement as MGM/Showtime series Stargate SG-1 and Poltergeist: The Legacy).
+It continued on Showtime until 2001, when Sci-Fi quietly took over production for the seventh and final season.
 As a result, that season, unlike the previous ones, was completely free of any swearing or nudity.
-It was canceled in 2002, after a total of 152 episodes — far more than the original incarnation of the show.
+It was canceled in 2002, after a total of 152 episodes – far more than the original incarnation of the show.
 In the revived show, the Control Voice was supplied by Kevin Conway.
-The new series distanced itself from the "monster of the week" mandate that had characterized the original series from its inception; while there were plenty of aliens & monsters, they dramatized a specific scientific concept and its effect on humanity.
-Examples of this include "Dark Rain" (biochemical warfare causing worldwide sterility), "Final Exam" (discovery of practical cold fusion power), "A Stitch in Time" (a time traveler tinkers with history), as well as two episodes ("Unnatural Selection" & "Criminal Nature") revolving around a human mutation known as Genetic Rejection Syndrome (humans mutating into violent creatures) as a result of an outlawed eugenics attempt to create superior children.
+The new series distanced itself from the "monster of the week" mandate that had characterized the original series from its inception; while there were plenty of aliens and monsters, they dramatized a specific scientific concept and its effect on humanity.
+Examples of this include "Dark Rain" (biochemical warfare causing worldwide sterility), "Final Exam" (discovery of practical cold fusion power), "A Stitch in Time" (a time traveler tinkers with history), as well as two episodes ("Unnatural Selection" and "Criminal Nature") revolving around a human mutation known as Genetic Rejection Syndrome (humans mutating into violent creatures) as a result of an outlawed eugenics attempt to create superior children.